-In the high tide and low tide chart, we can see that the first high tide was at 5:22 am and the next high tide at 5:50 pm.
-The first low tide was at 11:56 am and the next low tide will be at 11:59 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 5:53 am and the next low tide will be at 6:15 pm.
+The only high tide of the day will be at 12:07 pm.

-The lunar phase is a Waxing Gibbous.
-Today we had 10 hours and 12 minutes of sun.
-The solar transit was at 11:59 am and the length of time the moon will be visible will be 12 hours and 42 minutes.
+The lunar phase is a Waxing Crescent.
+Today we have 10 hours and 59 minutes of sun.
+The solar transit is at 12:26 pm and the length of time the moon will be visible will be 12 hours and 56 minutes.

-The tidal coefficient today is 100.
-With such a hight coefficient we will have big tides and the currents will also be very evident.
-At noon the tidal coefficient increases to 102 to end the day with a tidal coefficient of 103.
-The tide heights today are 6.2 ft, -0.3 ft, 5.6 ft and -0.7 ft.
+The tidal coefficient today is 64 (average).
+At noon the tidal coefficient drops to 58 to end the day with a tidal coefficient of 53.
+The tide heights today are -0.3 ft, 4.6 ft and -0.7 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Oak Island (Atlantic Ocean) which is of 6.9 ft and a minimum height of -1.3 ft.

 The solunar fishing calendar in Oak Island (Atlantic Ocean) tells us that today is a good day for fishing, the fish activity forecast is high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

-from 4:28 pm to 5:28 pm, high activity minor period (moonrise).
-This period also coincides with sunset; therefore the sun will exercise more influence, possibly obtaining greater activity than expected
+from 5:55 pm to 7:55 pm, very high activity Major period (moon up).
+This period of high activity coincides with sunset; therefore the sun will exercise more influence, resulting in an excellent time for fishing

 Tide timetable for Oak Island (Atlantic Ocean).
 The times are generated in local time in North Carolina and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: